Definition of Completed Contract Method

 Explanation

-- You can observe that there is NIL tax liability in the year 2017 & 2018.
+- You can observe NIL tax liability in the years 2017 & 2018.
 But tax liability is $ 12 lakhs in the year 2019.

 - The cash flow left with the company is $ 30 lakhs in 3 years of operations.
 So, it can pay $ 12 lakhs from that amount.

-- It has only $ 18 lakhs left in its hand as against $ 60 lakhs of profit.
+- It has only $ 18 lakhs left in its hand against $ 60 lakhs of profit.

 When to Use It?

-- Thus, such a method is allowed in exceptional circumstances as explained below:
+- Thus, such a method is allowed in exceptional circumstances, as explained below:

 - The contracts require a shorter period of time for completion (say 2-3 months) & month-to-month percentage completion appears illogical.
 In such situations, the contractor may prefer for completion contract method.